Low energy spectral and scattering theory for relativistic Schroedinger operators: Introduction

 Finally, in an appendix, we derive an explicit formula for the action of the unitary propagator $e^{-itH_0}$.
 Such a formula, which is well known in the Schr\"odinger case, was apparently not known in the relativistic case.

 In summary, this work contains various results on the low energy behavior of the spectral and the scattering theory of relativistic Schr\"odinger operators.
 A similar study for the high energy behavior of these operators would certainly be valuable, and accordingly, a better understanding of the existence or the absence of positive eigenvalues should also deserve some attention.
 Only once these pre-requisites are fulfilled, a rather complete picture of the scattering theory for relativistic Schr\"odinger operators would be at hand.
+Note finally that we have confined our attention to the three dimensional case, although it is apparent that some results of the present paper could be generalized to higher dimensional cases (see for example \cite{Wei} for a detailed study of the completeness of the generalized eigenfunctions for odd dimensional relativistic Schr\"odinger operators).
+However, it is well-known that for non-relativistic Schr\"odinger operators, the $0$-energy behavior of the resolvent highly depends on the space dimension, and we expect that a similar phenomenon also takes place for its relativistic counterpart.

 \paragraph{Notations:} We introduce the notations which will be used in the present paper.

 We shall mainly work in the Hilbert space $\H:=L^2(\R^3)$ with norm and scalar product denoted by $\|\cdot\|_\H$ and $\langle \cdot,\cdot\rangle_\H$.
 Our convention is that the scalar product is linear in its first argument.
 The weighted Sobolev spaces of order $t\in \R$ and weight $s\in \R$ are denoted by $\H^t_s$.
 Note that if $s$ or $t$ is equal to $0$, we simply omit it.
 A norm on $\H_s^t$ is provided by the expression